 Reconciliation settlements - AHCCCS has a risk sharing program which includes reconciliation settlements, which impact revenue and are due to, or from, AHCCCS based on predetermined profit/loss thresholds.
-If the profit or loss is less than or equal to 2% of the prospective capitation revenues, then CHP's share is 100%.
-If the profit is less than or equal to 6%, then CHP's share is 100% of the amount less than or equal to 6%.
-If the profit is over 6%, then CHP's share of the profits over 6% is 0%, for a maximum share of 6% of total profits.
-If the losses are in excess of 2%, then CHP's share over 2% of the losses is 0%, for a maximum share of 2% of total losses.
-Profits in excess of the percentages set forth by the contract will be recouped by AHCCCS.
-Losses in excess of the percentages set forth by the contract will be paid to CHP.
-As of September 30, 2021, CHP has recorded an estimated payable to AHCCCS of \$2,978,203 for the contract year ended September 30, 2020, which is recorded as reconciliation settlement in the accompanying statement of revenues, expenses, and changes in net position - proprietary fund.
-CHP does not expect to have a risk share settlement for contract year 2021 as of September 30, 2021.
+Prior to the contract year ending September 30, 2022, CHP and AHCCCS reconciled the results of the risk sharing program for all contract years.
+If the profit or loss was less than or equal to 2% of the prospective capitation revenues, then CHP's share was 100%.
+If the profit was less than or equal to 6%, then CHP's share was 100% of the amount less than or equal to 6%.
+If the profit was over 6%, then CHP's share of the profits over 6% was 0%, for a maximum share of 6% of total profits.
+If the losses were in excess of 2%, then CHP's share over 2% of the losses was 0%, for a maximum share of 2% of total losses.
+Profits in excess of the percentages set forth by the contract were subject to recoupment by AHCCCS.
+Losses in excess of the percentages set forth by the contract were subject to payment to CHP.
+The contract year ended September 30, 2021 remains unsettled between AHCCCS and CHP.
+The portion of the 2021 contract year subject to reconciliation with AHCCCS is the period from October 1, 2020 through March 31, 2021, prior to the commencement of the Mercy Care contract, as further described below which is subject to a different risk share model.
+As of September 30, 2022, CHP estimated a risk share settlement payable to AHCCCS of \$2,306,024, which represents a change in estimate of \$2,306,024 from the estimate as of September 30, 2021 based on claims runout and a change in interpretation of the risk share calculation made by AHCCCS in contract year 2022.
+The estimated payable to AHCCCS is recorded within Due to AHCCCS on the accompanying statement of net position - proprietary fund as of September 30, 2022 and the change in estimate is recorded in reconciliation settlement revenue for the year ended September 30, 2022 in the accompanying statement of revenues, expenses and changes in net position - proprietary fund. .
+Effective for the period from April 1, 2021 through September 30, 2021 and thereafter, CHP will no longer reconcile with AHCCCS for risk sharing related to its contract with AHCCCS.
+Rather, CHP will reconcile with Mercy Care pursuant to the contract between CHP and Mercy Care.